naototty/swift-s3-sync/README.md

 Docker seems to do open ports with SO_REUSEPORT which can get confusing if you have another service also trying to accept on the ports we use.

-First copy the provided defualt `docker-compose.override.yml` to `docker-compose.custom.yml`
+First copy the provided default `docker-compose.override.yml` to `docker-compose.custom.yml`

 Then edit to change your port mappings: